Heating & Air Conditioning Tips & Info

 - Your Home Energy Yardstick score is below five: Your home energy use is above average and you're probably paying more than you need to on energy bills.

-Upfront costs for your new, energy-efficient air conditioner are offset over time by the energy savings you will see if you choose a high-SEER unit.
-This payback period (the period of time it takes before a consumer recoups, through lower utility bills, the price increase of the more efficient units) can be trimmed down with government or manufacturer rebate programs.
+Upfront costs for your new heating or cooling system are offset over time by the energy savings you will see if you choose high-efficiency units.
+This payback period (the period of time it takes before a consumer recoups, through lower utility bills, the price of the more efficient units) can be trimmed down with government or manufacturer rebate programs.

 Carrier also awards rebates to “consumers who purchase and install a new cooling system in their home — the better the system, the bigger the rebate.”